hyperledger-labs/splice/README.md

       5. Change the hashes for both the linux and macos releases in `daml2js.nix`.
 To do so change a character of the `sha256` digest (e.g. "ef..." -> "0f...") in `daml2js.nix`, and then call `direnv reload` to make the hash validation fail.
 Adjust the `sha256` digest by copying back the new hash when Nix throws an error during validation.
          Note that nix may print the hash in base64, when you specified it in base16, or vice versa.
 Just copying the 'got' hash should work in either case.
-      6. You might also want to bump ``ledgerApiVersion`` in ``Dependencies.scala``.
-However, in general this must be kept in sync with the ledger API version server by the Canton binary not the Canton fork.
    6. Create another commit, `git add -A && git reset '*.rej' && git commit -m"Bump Canton commit and Canton/SDK versions" --no-verify`
 5. Check if the `protocolVersions` in our `BuildInfoKeys` in `BuildCommon.scala` needs to be bumped.
    - One way to do this is to run `start-canton.sh -w` with an updated Canton binary, and check `ProtocolVersion.latest` in the console.